UKCloud/documentation/articles/shared/shared-how-install-rhui-vm-3.md

 ### Intended audience

-This article is intended for customers who have configured their systems to use to RHUI v3.
+This article is intended for customers who have configured / intend to configure their systems to use to RHUI v3.

 ## Prerequisites

 There are two prerequisites for performing this operation:

-- The VM can resolve to the RHUI CDS DNS records (contact UKCloud Support for the IP addresses for the Elevated records).
+- The VM can resolve the RHUI CDS DNS record `rh-cds.ukcloud.com` (contact UKCloud Support for the IP addresses for the Elevated records).
 You can achieve this several different ways:

   - Use internet DNS records to resolve the Assured CDS